What Is a Hacker? And How Can You Protect Yourself?

 Use trusted password managers

-While it’s generally easy to remember a handful of tricky passwords, a password manager makes keeping track of difficult-to-crack passwords convenient.
+While it may be easy to remember a handful of passwords, a password manager makes keeping track of difficult-to-crack passwords convenient.
 The program securely stores passwords and login credentials for various online accounts.

 Password Manager